Best Beaches in Mauritius (2026 Guide + Map)

 Hidden Beaches in Mauritius (Insider Picks)

 Hidden beaches play a key role in differentiating this guide and capturing long-tail search traffic.
 Locations such as Albion Beach, Butte à l’Herbe, and St Felix Beach offer quieter alternatives to the main tourist hotspots, appealing to travellers searching for secret or less crowded beaches in Mauritius.
-These locations can be expanded into dedicated content pages such as /hidden-beaches-mauritius.
+These locations can be expanded into dedicated content pages such as /hidden-beaches-Mauritius.

 Beyond the famous spots, Mauritius hides some incredible lesser-known beaches: